Viscosity Solutions of Fully Nonlinear Elliptic Path Dependent PDEs: Comparison result

 \subsection{The Perron type construction}

 Define the following two functions:

 where

-As a direct corollary of Proposition \ref{prop: partial comparison}, we have: \begin{cor} Let Assumption \ref{assump: generator} hold.
-For all {\rm BUC} viscosity supersolutions (resp. subsolution) $u$ such that $u\geq \xi$ (resp. $u\leq \xi$) on $\pa\cQ$, it holds that $u\geq \ul u$ (resp. $u\leq \ol u$) on $\cQ$. \end{cor} In order to prove the comparison result of Theorem \ref{comparison}, it remains to show the following result.
+As a direct corollary of Proposition \ref{prop: partial comparison}, we have: \begin{cor} Let $L>0$ be constant.
+Under Assumption \ref{assump: generator}, for all $\cP^L$-viscosity supersolutions (resp. subsolution) $u\in {\rm BUC}(\cQ)$ such that $u\geq \xi$ (resp. $u\leq \xi$) on $\pa\cQ$, we have $u\geq \ul u$ (resp. $u\leq \ol u$) on $\cQ$. \end{cor} In order to prove the comparison result of Theorem \ref{comparison}, it remains to show the following result.

 \begin{prop} Let $\xi\in \mbox{\rm BUC}(\pa \cQ)$.
 Under Assumptions \ref{assump: generator} and \ref{assmp: approx PDE}, we have $\ol u=\ul u$. \end{prop} The proof of this proposition is reported in Subsection \ref{sect:proof u=u}, and requires the preparations in Subsection \ref{subsection: represent}.